 The main aim is to make sure that people of working age are saving more for their retirement.
-This is so that they have additional funds on top of the States' old age pension.
+This is so that they have additional funds on top of their States Pension.
 This will increase their income in retirement and also reduce their need to claim benefits such as income support.